-Kevin's guide for solar
+Kevin's guide to purchasing a solar power system

-I didn’t realise how easy it would be to install, and the limited amount of servicing that is required.
+I didn’t realise how easy it would be to install and the limited amount of servicing that is required.

-What's all the hype about batteries?
+What's all the hype about solar batteries?

 If your energy supply fails, which happens way too often for me now, consider battery storage, which will supply the house with power when the grid fails.
-While some installers recommend a larger solar system to offset your bill, the additional of battery storage gives your investment additional benefits when the sun does not shine.
-Being able to store energy during the day, and use it at night means you are not at the mercy of your electricity provider, as the credit you get paid for feed-in varies.
+While some installers recommend a larger solar system to offset your bill, the addition of battery storage gives your investment additional benefits when the sun does not shine.
+Being able to store energy during the day and use it at night means you are not at the mercy of your electricity provider, as the credit you get paid for feed-in varies.
 I strongly recommend considering battery backup, and the Tesla Powerwall 2 is about the best out there.
 Check with your installer if they will provide a payment plan.

 Taking control of your energy

-These days I am more conscious of the household power usage than I ever was, and try to alter my habits to fit in with the new energy source.
-During the weekend or when I am home and find the solar energy production is good (i.e. the sun is shining), I try to use as many of the household appliances that need to be used i.e. dishwasher, washing machine, clothes dryers, or even topping up the electric vehicle battery.
-I avoid feeding the excess solar into the grid as I am only making my energy provider profitable, as the credits for the feed-in tariff is quite low.
+These days I am more conscious of household power usage than I ever was, and try to alter my habits to fit in with the new energy source.
+During the weekend or when I am home and find the solar energy production is good (i.e. the sun is shining), I try to use as many of the household appliances that need to be used e.g. dishwasher, washing machine, clothes dryers, or even topping up the electric vehicle battery.
+I avoid feeding the excess solar power into the grid as I am only making my energy provider profitable, as the credits for the feed-in tariff are quite low.

 Impact on the household budget